-DEVELOPMENT PATTERNS Data are periodically being collected as part of the Forest Inventory Analysis undertaken by the USDA Forest Service in partnership with state agencies (NJDEP in New Jersey).
-However, the intensive analysis required to derive a solid estimate of urban forest cover from the data means that there is a substantial time lag.
-Release of the urban forest cover estimate based on the 2012 data is expected by 2017.
-Other sources are available, but it is not possible to display a trend since they are single data points (not time-series) and use different methodologies.
+Data are periodically being collected as part of the Forest Inventory Analysis undertaken by the USDA Forest Service in partnership with state agencies (NJDEP in New Jersey).
+However, the intensive analysis required to derive a solid estimate of urban forest cover from the data means that there is a substantial time lag..
+Other sources are available, but it is not possible to display a trend since they are single data points (not time-series), collected using different methodologies.
 Figure 12.3.3.1 Urban Tree Canopy In 2001, the percentage of Urban and Community Land in New Jersey with a tree canopy was 37.7%.